Indian armour

 Armor in the Indian subcontinent was used since antiquity.
-Its earlier reference is found in the vedic period.
+Its earlier reference is found in the Vedic period.
 Armor has been described in religious texts; including the Itihasa epics Ramayana and Mahabharat, as well as in the Puranas.

+Bronze Age

+Major findings from Sinauli trial excavations dated to c.
+2000 - 1500 BCE from the Ochre Coloured Pottery culture (OCP)/Copper Hoard Culture, which was contemporaneous with the Late Harappan culture reviled several wooden coffin burials, which included copper swords, helmets, bow and arrow and wooden carts with solid disk wheels and protected by copper sheets.